-General practitioners are a respected source of health information and are ideally placed to deliver smoking cessation advice to their patients.
-One in 33 conversations by a GP will result in a person quitting smoking.
+General practitioners are a respected source of health information and are ideally placed to deliver smoking cessation advice to patients.
+One in 33 conversations by a doctor will result in a person quitting smoking.

 Training for general practitioners